BakiXGoku/Cement-sector-return-analysis/README.md

 - [License](#license)

 ## Overview
-This project analyzes stock trends in the Indian cement sector over the last three months, focusing on identifying upward or downward trends in individual companies and the sector as a whole.
+This project analyzes stock trends in the Indian cement sector over the last six months, focusing on identifying upward or downward trends in individual companies and the sector as a whole.
 Statistical methods, such as trend line analysis via linear regression, are applied, and visualizations are generated for clarity.

 ## Cement Companies and Background
 The companies analyzed in this project are: